 But awareness of ED is low in men and women aged 20 to 70, a recent survey commissioned by the European Association of Urology (EAU) has found.
 The majority of the respondents did not know what ED was, and 1 in 4 had never heard of any of the most common treatments for ED.

-Why you should talk to a doctor about erectile issues
+Why you should talk to a doctor about erection problems

 It’s not helpful that our culture often refers to men as having to ‘perform’ in bed.
 This can lead to undue pressure and anxiety, which can compound the problem.

-But while many will suffer in silence, too embarrassed or ashamed to broach the subject with their doctors, it's essential they do.
+But while many will keep quiet, feeling ashamed or too awkward to broach the subject witha doctor, it’s essential they do.

 That’s because ED isn’t just a problem that affects your sex life.
 It can also be one of the first signs of underlying health problems that may have no other symptoms, including heart disease or type 2 diabetes.